If a craftsman wants to do good work, he must first sharpen his tools.

 The Downside Of the Ura

-It is not uncommon to see old chisels and plane blades with the hollow-ground area of the Ura almost disappeared.
-You can postpone this day by sharpening the Ura wisely.
-However, in the worst case where the Ura disappears entirely, you will still be left with an entirely usable Western-style flat, so not all is lost.
+It is not uncommon to see old chisels and plane blades with the hollow-ground area of the ura almost disappeared.
+You can postpone this day by sharpening your blades wisely.
+However, in the worst case where the ura disappears entirely, you will still be left with an entirely usable Western-style flat, so not all is lost.

 In the case of chisels, which have smaller and shallower ura compared to wider plane blades, the land at the cutting edge does not typically require tapping out, although it’s certainly possible to tap out wider chisel blades.
 Narrow chisel blades, on the other hand, are difficult to tap out without damaging them due to the rigidity produced by the hard steel layer (detailed in the previous post in this series) wrapped up the blade’s sides.